2012 Mid-American Conference football season

 The 2012 Mid-American Conference football season is the 67th season for the Mid-American Conference (MAC).
 The University of Massachusetts joins the conference to create a 13-team, two-division league.
 Last season at the Marathon MAC Championship game, Northern Illinois defeated Ohio 23–20 for the championship.

 Preseason

-Pre-season Coaches changes
+Preseason coaching changes

 Terry Bowden was hired as Akron 27th head coach before the season started.
 Chuck Amato was named the associate head coach and defensive coordinator.